Frequently Asked Questions

 How old do I need to be to join the filmmaking experience for teens?

-We recommend participants be 11 years or over this year to register for the full program that includes a Curious Experience with scientists and loads of help to make a short film for the film festival.
-However, some participants have been as young as 9.
+We recommend participants be 12 years or over this year to register for the full program that includes a Curious Experience with scientists and loads of help to make a short film for the film festival.

 Do I have to live in nearby to join?